0xc0dec/solo/README.md

 ## WAT?
 An engine for my personal graphics/gamedev experiments, not meant for anything serious.
-Currently works on top of an OpenGL rendering backend, but is built with extensibility in mind.
+Currently works on top of an OpenGL rendering backend, but isn't tightly coupled to it, so another backend might be introduced in future.

 ## Features
 * High-level API exposed to both C++ and Lua.